axibase/atsd/api/network/metric.md

 Creates or updates fields and tags of the specified metric.

-If the metric doesn't exist, it is created automatically.
+If no metric matches the specified name, a new metric is created automatically.

 ## Syntax